freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/040_A_Sorted_Table/+page.md

         <tbody>
 ```

-In between we have added two rows containing buttons to enable the user to add a slot to a specific time.
-Again, the first cell is left empty, because that is the column with the headers.
-Then, looping over the
+Between the two time rows we add button rows so the user can create a slot for a specific time.
+Again, the first cell is empty (row header column).
+We loop over `timeStamps` and pass each value to `addSlot`.
-`timeStamp` list, we add a cell with a button that takes the element from the `timeStamp` list as a parameter
-to the function that adds a slot.

 ```ts
 // CourseSchedule/phase5/src/external/Schedule.svelte#L204-L213